 The percentage of employees that decide whether to stay or leave a company within the first 6 months is a staggering 90%.
 For this reason, it’s necessary that from the first moment the employee accepts the employment offer, the company treats them well so that they can form a good impression of the company as a whole.

-If you still don’t have clear what is onboarding, it’s time to brush up on the ins and outs of onboarding.
+If you still don’t have clear what is onboarding and are confused about the differences between onboarding vs orientation, it’s time to brush up on the ins and outs of onboarding.
 As a human resources manager, it’s your duty to take responsibility for onboarding and be well versed in the process!

 Feel free to pause here and check out the other onboarding resources we have, or save them for your coffee break later in the day.👇